 How Sustainable Is Rayon

-When it comes to sustainability, Rayon is a double-edged sword.
+When it comes to sustainability, rayon is a double-edged sword.
 Since it is made of cellulose, it is biodegradable, and its production doesn’t contribute to plastic soup.
-However, it is important to note that many chemicals are used in the production of rayon.
+However, it is essential to note that many chemicals produce rayon.

 Plus, its production requires a ton of wood, which affects the wildlife and jungles.
 So, overall we’d say that rayon is not sustainable at all.

 And that brings us to the end of this article.